edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 The `ApplicationService` API is the central API for creating an EdgeX Application Service.

 !!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the `ApplicationService` API and factory functions replace the direct access to the `AppFunctionsSDK ` struct.
+    For EdgeX 2.0 the `ApplicationService` API and factory functions replace direct access to the `AppFunctionsSDK ` struct.

 The new `ApplicationService` API is as follows: